 - 1. Complete all conditions of your qualifying exam.
 Once complete, your committee can sign off on the approval of your "PhD Qualifying Exam" form (this can take up to a year). - 2.
-Once your "PhD Qualifying Exam" form is approved, submit a "PhD Prospectus" form under the "TGS Forms" tab in GSTS.
+Draft, discuss with committee, revise, and submit Individual Development Plan to GSTS - 3.
+Once Step 1 and 2 are complete, submit a "PhD Prospectus" form under the "TGS Forms" tab in GSTS.